How to unlock your smartphone camera’s best hidden features

 The same water scene, zoomed in using pinch-to-zoom.

-When you drag the camera selection buttons, this zoom dial appears for an up to 15x telephoto increase.
+When you drag the camera buttons, this zoom dial appears for an up to 15x telephoto increase.
 But if you’re not on the 0.5x, 1x, or 3x levels, you’re sacrificing image quality for digital zoom.
 Jeff Carlson

 But wait, what about using the two-finger pinch gesture to zoom in or out?
 Or, you can drag left or right on the zoom selection buttons to reveal a circular control (iPhone) or slider (Android) to let you compose your scene without needing to move, or even zoom way into 15x or 20x.

 It’s so convenient, but try to avoid it if possible.
-All those in-between values are calculated digitally: the software is interpolating what the scene would look like at that zoom level by artificially enlarging pixels.
-Digital zoom technology has improved dramatically over the years, but optical zoom is still the option.
+All those in-between values are calculated digitally: the software is interpolating what the scene would like at that zoom level by artificially enlarging pixels.
+Digital zoom technology has improved dramatically over the years, but optical zoom is still the best option.

 How to switch camera modes quickly